viniciusenari/Q-Learning-and-SARSA-Mountain-Car-v0/README.md

 # MountainCar-v0 with Q-Learning and SARSA
 ---
-This project contains the code to train an agent to solve the [OpenAI Gym Mountain Car environment](https://gym.openai.com/envs/MountainCar-v0/).
-Q-Learning and SARSA
+This project contains the code to train an agent to solve the [OpenAI Gym Mountain Car environment](https://gym.openai.com/envs/MountainCar-v0/) with Q-Learning and SARSA.
+It also contains pre-trained agents using both algorithms.

 ## The Mountain Car Environment
 ---